A holistic approach to tackling child marriage, teenage pregnancy and school dropout

 School dropout rates for girls are alarmingly high in many parts of the world, due to factors including poverty, gender-based violence, and teenage pregnancy.
 Plus, stigma around youth sexuality and abortion often prevents girls from accessing the sexual and reproductive health information and care they need to stay in school.
 Dropping out of school has long-term consequences, perpetuating cycles of poverty and preventing girls from reaching their full potential.

-Explore the stories and people working to ensure girls’ futures
+Explore the stories and people behind our work to ensure girls’ futures

 Young people are powerful.